Taiki-id31/cse15l-lab-reports/lab1.md

 ## Run Some Commands
 **#Note**
-Now, you can use the terminal as a client of CSE which is a server.
+Now, you can use the terminal as a client of CSE basement which is a server.
 These are examples to run commands at the terminal.

 ```
 * pwb : working directory (current directory)